 There is no charge for a lifetime license holder to get their deer harvest record.
 One just has to log into their DNR Customer Account and access the correct form to print.

 Correct form for lifetime license holders: Lifetime license holders should choose to print a resident deer harvest record (260).
 The resident deer harvest record will meet the lifetime license holder's legal obligation to have a deer harvest record.

 Youth Deer Harvest Record

-Youth who wish to get their deer harvest record can do so by clicking HERE.
+However, youth who wish to get a deer harvest record without setting up an account may do so here.

 Report poaching and wildlife violations.
 You can receive a cash reward if your tip leads to an arrest—even if you wish to remain anonymous.